-PROSPER prevention programs dramatically cut substance abuse among teensApril 25th, 2013 in Addiction /
+PROSPER prevention programs dramatically cut substance abuse among teensApril 25, 2013 in Medicine & Health / Addiction

 (Medical Xpress)—Prevention is often the best medicine, and that is not only true when it comes to physical health, but also public health.
 Case in point – young adults reduce their overall prescription drug misuse up to 65 percent if they are part of a community-based prevention effort while still in middle school, according to researchers at Iowa State University.